fkenghagho/RobotVQA/README.md

 Complex manipulation of objects in an environment does not merely require an understanding of separated objects in the scene, but also a good understanding of how those objects are related and interact to and with each other.
 In this thesis, we focus essentially on spatial relationships, which provide the manipulator with sufficiently great insights into the objects' space occupancy and how to navigate in the scene.

 We distinguish almost 8 types of relations namely {left, rigth, over, under, on, front, behind,in} between any pair of distinct objects in the scene.
 For N objects, the number of pairs being approximatedly O(NxN) leads directly to O(8xNxN) relations which become quickly intractable at every stage(annotation, training, evaluation) of the system's pipeline.
-Based on many tricks such as the transivity rule,  We address this problem by defining an efficient format for spatial relationships description which significantly reduce the complexity to O(N) in average.
+Based on many tricks such as the transitivity rule,  We address this problem by defining an efficient format for spatial relationships description which significantly reduce the complexity to O(N) in average.
 The following picture demonstrates the completeness of the group of relation types {on, in, left, front}.

 ![Relation Annotation](images/relationAnnotation.png "Relation Annotation")